The Best Places to Visit in Bursa

 9: Bursa Zoo and Botanical Garden

-Sitting in Soganli neighbourhood, get ready for a whirlwind adventure to see animals from all over the world.
+Sitting in the Soganli neighbourhood, get ready for a whirlwind adventure to see animals from all over the world.
 The zoo prides itself on being an educational, fun for children to learn about species from different continents including giraffes, zebras, lions, bears and other exotic creatures.
 To finish this family-friendly day out, also visit the surrounding botanical gardens.

 10: Enjoy Beaches in Mudanya